 So that’s the situation on the ground: more women as both carers and cared for, struggling on fewer resources than their male counterparts.
 And who makes the public policy for care needs?
 Men.

-The Sex and Power Report 2013 (2018 update here), examining ‘Who Runs Britain?’, revealed that women remain very much in the minority at the higher end of office in most walks of life.
-(At that time only 22% of MPs were female; in the subsequent General Election of 2015, this rose to 29%, but still less than a third of key posts were held by women**.)
+The Sex and Power Report 2013 (2018 update here**), examining ‘Who Runs Britain?’, revealed that women remain very much in the minority at the higher end of office in most walks of life.
+(At that time only 22% of MPs were female; by 2021 that had risen to 34%, but women were still notably absent from key Cabinet posts.)
 The majority of media commentators, particularly in the “serious” areas of politics and finance, are also male, and, I would suggest, less likely to confront the above privations at first hand.

 In early 2013, when the care-funding recommendations of the Dilnot Report were again on the news agenda, I listened to a radio debate in which a male MP*** said that, although it was regrettable that some people had to sell their homes to meet care costs, it was not unreasonable.
 He could sympathise, he said, as his mother had been house-bound for the last two years of her life, and he and his siblings had been contemplating residential care for her.
 In the event, she passed away before they had to make the decision; but if they’d had to sell the family home, they would have faced that with equanimity, because they were all grown up with careers, homes, and children of their own.
 They didn't need that inheritance.